 Dimensions Math includes levels 6 through 8, but level 7 would be the natural starting place for those who have completed Primary Mathematics 6.
-(Level 6 in Dimensions Math is not yet available anyway.)
-Most students transitioning from other math programs will need to complete a different seventh grade level course or Dimensions Math 6 when it is available before moving on to Dimensions Math 7.
+Most students transitioning from other math programs will need to complete a different seventh-grade level course or Dimensions Math 6 before moving on to Dimensions Math 7.
 The content of levels 7 and 8 is somewhat equivalent to content in other math courses for grades eight and nine even though students might take these courses while they are in grades seven and eight.
 Students who complete level 8 in Dimensions Math should be ready for algebra 2 or geometry.
 Over the two years of levels 7 and 8, they will have completed the content of algebra 1.
 (That means that students completing Dimensions Math 7 and 8 should be given credit for algebra 1.)

 All courses are presented in two parts, A and B, and students should complete one part per semester in most situations.

-To give you a better sense of the course content, the eight chapters in book 7A cover Factors and Multiples; Real Numbers; Introduction to Algebra; Algebraic Manipulation; Simple Equations in One Variable; Ration, Rate, and Speed; Percentage; and Angles, Triangles, and Quadrilaterals.
-The 7B book continues with Number Patterns, Coordinates and Linear Graphs, Inequalities, Perimeters and Areas of Plane Figures, Volumes and Surface Areas of Solids, Proportions, Data Handling, Probability of Simple Events, and Probability of Combined Events.
 Some of these chapter headings do not clearly indicate the level of difficulty.
-For example, the very first chapter on factors teaches students how to “represent the prime number factorization of a number in exponential notation” (7A, p.
-1).
-In chapter 13 of 7B which teaches how to compute the volume of solid shapes, students use both algebra and geometry to compute the volumes of irregularly-shaped solids.
+For example, the very first chapter in 7A on factors teaches students how to “represent the prime number factorization of a number in exponential notation.”
+In chapter 13 of 7B, which teaches how to compute the volume of solid shapes, students use both algebra and geometry to compute the volumes of irregularly-shaped solids.

 Both parts A and B are required for each course.
-For each part of a course there are a Textbook, Teaching Notes and Solutions, a Workbook, and Workbook Solutions.
-You absolutely need the first two items, and you will probably want to use the Workbook as well.
+For each part of a course, there are a textbook, a Teaching Notes and Solutions book, a workbook, and a Workbook Solutions.
+You absolutely need the first two items, and you will probably want to use the workbook as well.
 Textbooks are printed in full color.
 Illustrations and the attractive graphical layout of the pages make them visually interesting.
 Workbooks are printed in two colors, but there are no illustrations beyond those used to teach the math such as geometric figures and graphs.
 The teacher’s books are in black and white.
 None of the student books have sufficient space for writing answers, so you should consider these books to be non-consumable and have students write their solutions in a separate notebook.

 Practice questions for each lesson are presented in four sets that become progressively more complex and challenging.
 Word problems show up mostly in the last two sets, so you don’t want to assign problems only from the first two sets.
 All practice questions address concepts taught only in that lesson.
 Occasional problems require the use of a calculator.
 Pages 59 and 60 in 7A teach basic calculator operations using a TI-30Xa calculator.
 While you can use a different calculator, using this model will make things simpler.